'Emily in Paris' Season 4: Release date, plot and everything else you need to know

 A lot of things happened in Season 3.
 With Alfie leaving Emily and Camille leaving Gabriel at the altar, Emily and Gabriel might be single in the beginning of the fourth season, leaving room for a lot of speculation.

 But that’s not all.
-There’s a new twist and that’s about Camille and Gabriel’s child, that they will have to navigate through since they won’t be together anymore (or at least so we thought after Season 3 ended).
+There’s a new twist and that’s about Camille and Gabriel’s child, that they will have to navigate through, since they won’t be together anymore (or atleast so we thought after the Season 3 ended).
 We are expecting to see more of Camille and Gabriel’s equation in the upcoming season.

 View this post on Instagram